bladehr8/WebApi/_posts/2015-02-17-StringParameterIssue.md

 ----
+Notes:
-Notes for string parameter without using [FromODataUri] as:
+For string parameter without using [FromODataUri] in the controller as:
 {% highlight csharp %}
 public class CustomersController : ODataController
 {